 While in overall acreage it’s said to be one of the largest fires in Oregon’s history, the Biscuit Fire’s ultimate area was pre-determined by the placement of fire lines, along ridges and existing roads, and through the agency’s burning of the national forest land between the pre-determined fireline and the actual fire.
-On the east side alone, an independent study estimated 100,000-acres were deliberately burned by the U.S. Forest Service as a fire suppression strategy.
+On Zone 1, the east side of the fire area, an independent study found over 106,000-acres were deliberately burned by the U.S. Forest Service as a fire suppression strategy.
 This number does not include the burn outs from the three other Zones of the Biscuit fire.

 Two of the five July 13th fires were in the Kalmiopsis Wilderness.
 One of those, the Carter Fire, was contained at about 20 acres.
 The other, the Florence Fire, began in the same section where another lighting caused ignition in the year 2000 (the China Fire) was held to 5.2 acres at a cost of $22,000.

 Another 2000 lightning caused fire, also named Biscuit, began one section over from the 2002 Biscuit Fire.
 It was held to 4 acres at a cost of $30,550.00.
 The size of the 2002 Biscuit Fire was not about the inability to access the fires.
 Fires in almost the same areas had been suppressed two years earlier and held to small acreages at a relatively low cost.
 In fact, the most remote of the five original Biscuit fires—the Carter Fire—was contained in a few days.

 The Florence Fire was the most problematic of the Biscuit Complex fires.
 On August 7, 2002, the Florence fire had burned through 243,836 acres and the three other remaining fires to the south, 41,897 acres.

 The Biscuit Fire was primarily a weather-driven fire